-A practical foreign exchange and currency guide on sending money and travel to Namibia
+A practical foreign exchange and currency guide to Namibia

 Known as the land of endless horizons, the vast distances and epic landscapes of this country are an awe inspiring thing to behold.
 The landscapes in Namibia have an ability to make a traveler feel small, and at times feel otherworldly.
 A little known fact is that Namibia has the second lowest population density in the world after Mongolia, with only 2.2 million inhabitants.
 It may be vast, and distances may be long, bu Namibia has an awful lot to see and do.
 Sossusvlei, Fish River Canyon and Kolmanskop are must visit destinations to the south, while the unique and wild coastlines of Swakopmund, Walvis Bay and the Skeleton Coast should not be missed.Don’t forget Etosha National Park, home to some of the best wildlife viewing opportunities in Africa, and the epic, otherworldly landscapes of Spitzkoppe.
 And we haven’t even mentioned the abundant plains of the Caprivi Strip yet – one of Africa’s most unspoiled safari destinations!

 Namibia, along with South Africa, Lesotho, and Swaziland, are all part of the Common Monetary Area.
 Therefore, the Namibian Dollar is on 1:1 parity with the South African Rand.
 The South African Rand is widely accepted within Namibia, which is definitely handy if you have leftover change from your travels in South Africa.
 Credit card facilities are available just about everywhere.
 However, do still carry an amount of cash with you, just in case.